-Google is increasingly moving towards user satisfaction signals to determine which pages should be shown in the highest positions in the search results.
+Although its precise algorithms are likely to be far more nuanced than this survey suggests, Google is increasingly moving towards user satisfaction signals to determine which pages should be shown in the highest positions in the search results.

 Landing Page Experiment

-Now look at the image of the limbic map below and try to put yourself in the shoes of someone about to perform this search on Google.
+Now look at the image of the Limbic Map below and try to put yourself in the shoes of someone about to perform this search on Google.
 Which emotional goals do you feel would be driving your search?